Robert Livingston Ireland Sr. - Suicide in New York City

 After a medical examiner determined the death was due to suicide, New York Police continued their investigation.
 They were puzzled as to how a man of Mr. Ireland’s age could have withstood the shock of four bullets fired into his body at a distance of only a few inches and then stagger five feet to his bed.

-No reason was found for his act.
+Investigators were unable to find a reason for his actions.
 He had recently suffered a heart attack and was under the care of his physician.
 He had regained his health and was planning to leave in a few days to Honolulu for an extended trip.
 His wife stated that he appeared in good spirits when they left lunch.

 A large sealed envelope spotted with blood and found on the floor was marked, “Not to be opened until death,” contained five other envelopes addressed to members of his family.
 They contained notes of a personal nature written in 1926 and related to the disposal of some property.

 According to his request, there was a funeral service held at Trinity Church in New York City after his cremation with his ashes placed in the family vault in the Trinity Churchyard.